xuqi220/MUD/README.md

 ## Experiments

 ### Our Method
-we propose a crime-element-informed charge prediction model named EJudge which consists of four components: the Element Selector, the Category Selector, the Rule Selector, and the Verifier.
+We propose a crime-element-informed charge prediction model named EJudge which consists of four components: the Element Selector, the Category Selector, the Rule Selector, and the Verifier.
 ![tab2](./pic/fig-5.png)

 ### Baselines